Vaccines, breastfeeding tied to decline in ear infections

 Quick Answer

-Breastfeeding (maa ka doodh) and vaccinations are your best defenses against ear infections in babies!
-Research shows that ear infections in infants have declined significantly thanks to these two protective measures.
-While about 46% of babies still get at least one ear infection by their first birthday, this has dropped from over 60% in previous decades - and you can further reduce your baby’s risk through simple steps.
+Breastfeeding (maa ka doodh) and vaccinations are two of the most effective things you can do to lower your baby’s risk of ear infections!
+Research shows that ear infections in infants have declined alongside wider use of these protective measures.
+Studies in the post-pneumococcal-vaccine era (Kaur et al., Pediatrics, 2017) found roughly 46% of children had at least one ear infection by age 1, down from the ~60%+ reported in earlier decades — though these are international cohort figures and reliable India-specific incidence data are limited.
+You can further reduce your baby’s risk through simple steps.

 Image